Nerian/Nerian.github.io/_posts/2014-10-06-writing-an-rspec-test-for-an-asynchronous-action.md

 ---
 layout: post
-title: "Writting an RSpec test for an asynchronous action"
+title: "Writing an RSpec test for an asynchronous action"
 cover_image:

 author: